AI in Invoice Processing

 Traditionally, the financial back office has been filled with manual, time-consuming tasks.
 It relied heavily on processes such as paper-based record keeping, manual data entry, and labor-intensive reconciliation tasks; however, the emergence of artificial intelligence is rapidly transforming how the financial back office works.
 This includes many different processes and aspects of the financial back office.

-One prime example of this that we will be focusing on is invoice processing.
+One prime example of this is invoice processing.
 AI streamlines the invoice lifecycle in several key ways:

 • Data Extraction: Optical Character Recognition powered by AI accurately extracts data from invoices.
 This includes invoice numbers, dates, amounts, and vendor information.
 OCR eliminates the need for manual data entry, reducing errors and increasing efficiency.